-Inhalant addiction isn’t as prevalent as addictions to other substances.
-But, when untreated, it can be extremely serious.
-And, often ends in an unexpected death.
-So, it’s extremely important that an individual who is dependent or addicted to inhalants gets the help they need through treatment.
+Inhalant addiction isn’t as prevalent as addictions to other substances; However, when untreated, it can be extremely serious.
+It is important that an individual who is dependent or addicted to inhalants seek treatment.
 Here at Rehab Carolinas, we offer treatment programs for individuals who are struggling with inhalant addiction.
-Call us today at 704-810-2238 to take the first step towards sobriety.
+Call us today to take the first step towards sobriety.

 What are Inhalants?

-Typically, inhalants are household products that are comprised of chemicals that can result in intoxication if inhaled.
-Because inhalants are usually found around the house, the demographic of people who are most commonly affected by inhalant addiction is younger.
+Typically, inhalants are household products that are comprised of chemicals that result in intoxication if inhaled.
+Because inhalants are usually found around the house, the demographic most commonly affected by inhalant addiction is the adolescent, typically ages 12-19.
 Inhaling substances is commonly referred to as “huffing”.
-Huffing is performed by soaking a cloth and placing it near the face, sniffing near the surface of the chemicals in a bag or container, and directly spraying chemicals from an aerosol container into the lungs through the mouth.
-Usually, the effects of inhaling household chemicals only last a few minutes.
-But, in those few minutes, users will experience a rush of intense euphoria or hallucination effects which may contribute to the cause of developed addictive behaviors.
-Some commonly inhaled household products may include:
+Huffing is performed by soaking a cloth and placing it near the face, sniffing near the surface of the chemicals in a bag or container, or directly spraying chemicals from an aerosol container into the lungs through the mouth.
+Effects of inhaling household chemicals typically only last a few minutes, but, within those few minutes, users experience a rush or intense euphoria which may contribute to the development of addiction.
+Some commonly inhaled household products include:

 - Lighter fluid